ChristophSchmidl/books/README.md

 - [ ] Force of Habit: Unleash Your Power By Developing Great Habits by **Tamsin Astor**
 - [x] The 1% Rule: How to Fall in Love with the Process and Achieve Your Wildest Dreams by **Tommy Baker**
 	* 306 pages
+- [ ] Finish What You Start: The Art of Following Through, Taking Action, Executing, and Self-Discipline by **Peter Hollins**

 ## Artificial Intelligence and Machine Learning